code-with-amitk/Code-examples/System-Design/Concepts/Scrum/README.md

 <a name=bc></a>
 #### 2. Burn out chart
 The burn-down chart shows the remaining work to complete before the timebox (iteration) ends.

+<a name=v></a>
+#### 3. Velocity
+- Velocity is a metric that is calculated by addition of all efforts estimates related with user stories completed in an iteration.
+- It mesures how much work Agile can complete in a sprint and how much time will it need to finish a project.

+<a name=tdd></a>
+## TDD, Test Driven Development
+Developer:
+- first writes an automated test case which describes new function or improvement and then creates small codes to pass that test, and
+- Later re-factors the new code to meet the acceptable standards.